Baaggii/erp-web-next/docs/general-configuration.md

 The **POS** section provides the same options specifically for POS transactions.
 Here `boxWidth` defines the initial grid box width of a POS transaction.

+The **General** section hosts feature toggles. `requestPollingEnabled` controls whether the client falls back to periodic API polling when a Socket.IO connection cannot be established. `requestPollingIntervalSeconds` sets the polling cadence (default 30&nbsp;seconds).

 The **Images** tab exposes `basePath`, `cleanupDays` and an `ignoreOnSearch` list.
 `basePath` sets the root directory for uploaded transaction images.
 The default